aganovia/ParkingAppTutorial/README.md

 We pass this function our latitude and longitude coordinates and call Geocoder's getFromLocation() function.
 You will notice that "address" is an array.
 The "3" parameter determines the maximum number of results that will be allowed into our array.
 This is because there may be several ways to express the location at a specific latitude and longitude.
 We arbitrarily set our maxResults to 3, but we only use the first result (address[0]).
 You can see that we chose to extract the location's admin area, address line, and feature name (which is only distinct from the address for certain locations -- you will notice that in our Berlin example screenshot, feature name is "Mitte", which means "Middle", or City Center).

 There are a number of properties that can be accessed for this address.
 We used adminArea, addressLine, and featureName.
 Others we could have used are countryCode, countryName, locality, phone, and postalCode.
-Feel free to experiment with these and see which values you get.
+Feel free to experiment with these properties and see which values you get for different locations.

-As mentioned previously, this geocoder code will _not work_ without some kind of backend, as mentioned in [its official documentation](https://developer.android.com/reference/android/location/Geocoder).
+This Geocoder code will _not work_ without some kind of backend, as mentioned previously and in [its official documentation](https://developer.android.com/reference/android/location/Geocoder).
 This is why we added Places to our dependencies in the Getting Started section.
 We cannot reverse geocode our coordinates if there is no location data to reverse geocode them into.

 8) That is it for the core functionality of the app.
 For some extra functionality, let's give the user the option to send their location to the Google Maps app by pressing the "Open In Maps" button.
-Add this click listener to your onViewCreated():
+Add this on click listener to your "Open In Maps" button in onViewCreated():

 ```
 openButton.setOnClickListener{ v ->